Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

 Traders entering early (0-10% through lifetime) show excess returns of -1.0%, nearly identical to traders entering late (90-100%) at -1.0%.
-Entry timing does not predict performance—consistent with the hypothesis that price discovery happens primarily through the market mechanism, not through timing skill.
+Entry timing does not predict performance, consistent with the hypothesis that price discovery happens primarily through the market mechanism, not through timing skill.

 ## Part VII: Market Duration and Efficiency